 Liverpool's Mohamed Salah (Reuters)

-The young Pharaoh is rejoicing in the best season ever played by an Egyptian abroad, having scored 41 goals, with 31 in the Premier League.
+The young Pharaoh is playing the best season ever played by an Egyptian player abroad, scoring 40 goals, with 30 in the Premier League.